 In a very small number of cases, it may become clear that the child or young person's needs are not being met by the current support available and a more detailed multi-agency approach is required.
-In this case, a multi agency meeting would be the best way to draw together all the professionals working with the family.
-This should identify the child's needs and support requirements and provide them with a co-ordinated multi-agency support plan to meet those needs within universal, targeted and, if appropriate, specialist services.
-Schools may want to consider including staff from support services such as Educational Psychology, Autism Team etc, as well as wider services such as Youth Offending team, Speech and Language Therapy.
+In this case, a multi-agency meeting would be the best way to draw together all the professionals working with the family.
+This should identify the child or young person's needs and support requirements and provide them with a co-ordinated multi-agency support plan to meet those needs within universal, targeted and, if appropriate, specialist services.
+Schools may want to consider including staff from support services, such as Educational Psychology, the Autism Team etc., as well as wider services, like the Youth Justice Service, Speech and Language Therapy Service etc.